konelav/writeups/GoogleCTF2019-BQ/Day5.FriendSpaceBookPlusAllAccessRedPremium.md

     .......

-The second-to-last value on the stack is obvious iterator, most of the stack is constant numbers from program code, and it seems like all what program is doing is some "decoding" of this data character-by-character, one number for one character.
+The second-to-last value on the stack is obvious iterator, most of the stack filled by constant numbers from program code, and it seems like all what program is doing is some "decoding" of this data character-by-character, one number for one character.
 And if it quickly slows down to less than 1 character per minute, what could it become in the end, where we can see numbers like 101141058?